top of page

 1000126

 **FOR IN-PERSON TRAININGS** WCI continues to value and respect the health of our participants.
-With that in mine, WCI expects that should any COVID-19 symptoms/positive tests be experienced at any time during the event, symptomatic persons will follow current CDC isolation/quarantine/masking guidelines.
+With that in mind, WCI expects that should any COVID-19 symptoms/positive tests be experienced at any time during the event, symptomatic persons will follow current CDC isolation/quarantine/masking guidelines.
 Additionally, any local masking requirements as well as event/location-specific protocols at the time of the event will also be required.
 WCI is not responsible for any cost incurred, travel disruptions, non-completion of the training, or any other impacts as a result of COVID-19/illness.
 Partial credit cannot be given.

 " I appreciated having this office setting rather than an impersonal conference room."